EnnioWolsink/updater/README.md

     $ curl -s https://getcomposer.org/installer | php

 This will install a composer.phar script in the current directory.
 This file can be added to .gitignore, so you can keep it locally.
-Execute it using:

-    $ php composer.phar

-When installing Updater for the first time, remember to install all vendor software first using:

-    $ php composer.phar install

-Remember to periodically run the following command to update vendor software:

-    $ php composer.phar update

 ## Usage

 Run the app from the command line using `app/console`.
-See `--help` for a list of commands.
+Use the following to see a list of commands:

+    $ app/console list

 ### Pushing Notifications